 What is hydronephrosis?

-Below are some conditions commonly associated with blockage of the kidneys:
+Some conditions commonly associated with blockage of the kidneys include:

 Hydronephrosis cannot be prevented, but it may be prevented from worsening depending on the degree of the condition.